rommac100/rommac100.github.io/_posts/vm/2020-09-07-openvpn-cloud.markdown

  Here you will have to make a new network.
 Give it a name, a network subnet (which can be realistically anything in the scenario), enable split tunnel and enable VPN Egress if you want to be able to access the outside internet besides your tunnelled network.
  Then you will need to add a connector.
  <img src="/_images/vm/openvpn/openvpn-network.png" width="90%" height="90%"/>
- Give it a connector name and select the closets vpn region to your location.
+ Give it a connector name and select a the nearest region.
  You will also want to download the .ovpn file associated with this connector by clicking the download button (to the right of the pencil icon).
  Before proceeding to setting up your connector, I would recommend downloading a .ovpn profile for one of your previously created devices and test that you can tunnel correctly (go back to users and click the same download button as the connectors download but for the device you want).